anishjha93/zerocode-wiki/About-Motivation.md

 Motivation
 ===
-Motivation for inception of `Zerocode` has roots in one of the country's `Digital Transformation Project` which posed tough challenges to testing approach due to
+Motivation for inception of `Zerocode` has roots in the country's one of the largest `Digital Transformation Project` which posed tough challenges to testing approach due to

 * Large number of micro services being used to achieve various `workflows`
 * Large number of `data pipe lines` to ingest various legacy system's data into project’s `Big Data` store.